 Each scholar receives $5,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
-There are no geographic restrictions on the use of the scholarship and recipients are allowed to supplement the award with other scholarships, assistantships, and research grants.
-Scholars are encouraged to begin their graduate studies as soon as possible following graduation from college and must utilize all of the funding within five years of completion of undergraduate studies.
+There are no geographic restrictions on the use of the scholarship, and recipients can supplement the award with other scholarships, assistantships and research grants.
+Scholars are encouraged to begin graduate school as soon as possible following graduation from college, and they must utilize all funding within five years of completing undergraduate study

 - Class year: Junior.
 “Junior” means a student who is pursuing a bachelor’s degree during the academic year in which they are applying and plans to continue full-time undergraduate study.

 - Citizenship: U.S. citizen or U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands